stripe/stripe-go/README.md

 ### With a Client

-If you're dealing with multiple keys, it is recommended you use the `client.Api`.
+If you're dealing with multiple keys, it is recommended you use the `client.API`.
 This allows you to create as many clients as needed, each with their own individual key.

 ```go